magnet-cl/django-project-template/ansible/Readme.md

 MOLECULE_DISTRO=centos/7 molecule test -s <scenario>
 ```

-To change distro when the instance is already created, run `MOLECULE_DISTRO=<distro> molecule destroy -s <scenario>`
+To change distro when the instance is already created, run `molecule destroy -s <scenario>`.

-> Note: if you run `destroy` with the wrong `MOLECULE_DISTRO` set, the VM won't be deleted but its metadata stored by Molecule will, so it can't be deleted by Molecule anymore.
-To delete it manually: open the VirtualBox GUI (Oracle VM VirtualBox Manager), right click it in the list, "Close", "Power Off", right click, "Remove...", "Delete all files".

 As the `export` scenario uses two instances, its distributions are controlled with `MOLECULE_SOURCE_DISTRO` and `MOLECULE_TARGET_DISTRO`

 #### Debugging

 VMs are deleted after a failed `molecule test`.
-Use `molecule converge` to avoid that (you can also use `molecule test --destroy=never` but it runs more steps).
+Use `molecule converge` to avoid that (you can also use `molecule test --destroy=never` , but it runs more steps, and you must manually delete the VM afterwards).
 You can then examine the VM with `molecule login`

-> Note: looks like you must manually delete VMs after running `molecule test --destroy=never` (a bug?).
-See the note in [Choosing distro to test](#choosing-distro-to-test).

 ### Notes